turnly/turnly/README.md

 #### Software Architecture

-Microservices are built using multiple architectural concepts, [Learn about](/docs/architecture)
+Microservices are built using multiple architectural concepts, [learn about.](/docs/architecture)

 #### Production & Stage